SymfonyCasts/asset-mapper/sfcasts/install.md

 ## AssetMapper "Paths"

-Looking back at the terminal, the recipe also added a new `asset_mapper.yaml` file.
+Looking back at the terminal, the recipe also created a new `asset_mapper.yaml` file.
 Let's open that up: `config/packages/asset_mapper.yaml`.

-AssetMapper has one, *main* concept: you point it at a directory or set of directories, like `assets/`, and it will make all of the files inside available publicly, as *if* they lived in the `public/` directory.
+AssetMapper has one, *main* concept: you point it at a directory or set of directories, like `assets/`, and it makes all the files inside available publicly, as *if* they lived in the `public/` directory.
 We'll see *how* that's accomplished in a minute.